Q. I am looking for a good quality carpet that can withstand

 Whether or not PET polyester is more stain

-resistant than Nylon is not the issue, it is that P.E.T.
+resistant than Nylon is not the issue, the issue is that P.E.T.
 Polyester carpets mat

 down quickly and have poor resiliency.
 That means that your new PET polyester